KyleLevi/BAM_Scripts/README.md

 *Note: if you are using the Makefile, these programs must also have the appropriate PATH variable setup.
 This can be checked by running:*
 >make test

-Additionally, a demo is available by running(TODO):
+Additionally, a demo is available by running:
 >make demo

+Lastly, the project can be reset with:
+>make clean